jasongaylord/JasonGaylord.com/_posts/2009/05/2009-05-01-technology-related-posts-4.md

 <small>Edition: #4</small>

-I’ve streamlined the categories a bit more.
-I’m also going to add suggestions that I come across on Twitter.
+I've streamlined the categories a bit more.
+I'm also going to add suggestions that I come across on Twitter.
 Do you have any suggestions for my link series?
 Let me know by leaving a comment here.
 Whether it is additional resources to find links or changing the format – all suggestions are welcome!

 .NET Languages – C# and Visual Basic